sefisher/fishyDIYdevices/README.md

 ### Arduino IDE

-If you are using the Arduino IDE you will need to install the fishyDevice and other required libraries from sources.
+If you are using the Arduino IDE you will need to install the fishyDevice and other required libraries from sources (click on ZIP on the 4 files below).
 If you are just getting started it is easiest to download a library as a ZIP file and install it using the option under "Sketch > Include Library > Add .ZIP Library...".

 Here are the direct ZIP file locations here for convenience: